-Dye-Sublimation Printing is quickly gaining popularity among promotional product printers because of its diverse application on a diverse range of products.
+Dye-Sublimation Printing is quickly gaining popularity among promotional product printers because of its diverse application on diverse products.

 If you, too, are planning to add dye-sublimation to your business, here are the three things you need to know about dye-sublimation.

 01.Sublimate a Wide Range of Products with Dye-Sublimation Printing:

 Dye-sublimation applies to both fabric and rigid materials and has recently been made possible with the advent of wide-format printers.
 You can print from banners to ceramic tiles.
 It works by fusing the ink on the surface of the substrate.
 Human-made materials such as nylon, plastics, polyester fabric contain polymers, which, when heated, facilitates the ink to bond.

 It yields permanent color embedded in the substrate or fabric rather than printed on the surface.
 Dye-sublimated fabric won’t fade or crack even after multiple washing items, and images don’t chip, peel, or scratch.

 How to Take over your competitors?
 Increased Buying!

 Here are the types of materials that can be printed with a dye-sublimation printing process:

 Rigid Substrates in Dye-Sublimation Printing:

 Dye-sublimation is no longer limited just to fabric substrates, and there is a range of products and promotional possibilities available.
 The advent of new polymer treated materials has been developed specifically for the dye-sublimation application, such as aluminum, brass, glass, fiberglass, acrylic, plastic, etc.